mihakralj/pinescript/indicators/trends_FIR/sgma.md

 - **Over-fitting Risk**: High polynomial degrees with small windows may fit noise
 - **Edge Effects**: Performance can degrade near the edges of the data series
 - **Odd-Length Requirement**: Window size must be odd

+## References

+1. Press, W.H. and Teukolsky, S.A.
+"Savitzky-Golay Smoothing Filters."
+Computers in Physics, 1990.
+2. Schafer, R.W.
+"What Is a Savitzky-Golay Filter?"
+IEEE Signal Processing Magazine, 2011.
+3. Gorry, P.A.
+"General Least-Squares Smoothing and Differentiation by the Convolution Method."